i3uex/RadioRecsServices/README.md

     The second one sets the port the service will listen from.

-    A personal advice here: I like keeping these lines close to the original ones, keeping them commented out.
+    A personal advice here: I like keeping these lines close to the original ones, leaving them commented out.
 For example, the one related with the IP looks something like this in my case:

     ```bash
     ...